AngleProtocol/angle-docs/other/cross-chain/README.md

 To limit the risk associated with each bridge, a total and hourly cap on the quantity of each token that can be bridged to & from specific networks has been implemented.

+### About LayerZero

-Some bridges, like LayerZero, are integrated natively with agEUR meaning that users should not see the intermediary bridge token and directly receive canonical agEUR.
+Some bridges, like [LayerZero](https://layerzero.network/), are integrated natively with agEUR meaning that users should not see the intermediary bridge token and directly receive canonical agEUR in one transaction.

-{% page-ref page="layer-zero-setup.md" %}
+LayerZero is by the way the solution that is used under the hood for bridging on the Angle App.

+With LayerZero, bridging transactions can revert on the origin chains when the amount to be bridged is above the limit that can currently be bridged.
+In this case, users can directly get their tokens back.

+On the destination chains, transactions involving LayerZero cannot revert.
+While the Angle App prevents users from bridging in the case where bridge limits are attained, users interacting programatically with the bridge contracts in such situations can still get their tokens back on the destination chain by interacting with the "bridge" (non-official) LayerZero token contract.

-## Bridge Solutions
+### Bridge Solutions

 | Chain         | agEUR                                                                                                       | ANGLE                                                          |
 | ------------- | ----------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |